SantiagoWL117/Migration-Strategy/Scrapers/Menu Scrapers/Combo scraper/Phase 2/phase 2 prompt.md

 													</li>
 																																										</ul>

 ## Phase 2:

-Once you all the combo modifier Groups have been scrapped you should:
+Once all the combo modifier Groups have been scrapped you should:

 1. Go back to the landing page: https://menuadmin.menu.ca/?p=restaurants

 2. In the landing page you will find the v1 restaurants under an <ul id="active"> element.
 Each V1 restaurant is stored in an <li> element:

 Each <li> element has an <a> element containing a link to the details page of each restaurant.
-This <a> element also contians the unique v1 id that identifies each restaurant.
+This <a> element also contains the unique v1 id that identifies each restaurant.
 For instance the restaurant Joes Family Pizzeria v3 ID: 636 the a element contains its v1 id (863) in the href parameter <a href="/?p=restaurants&amp;display=editRestaurant&amp;restaurant=863">Edit</a>.
 You should use this element to both identify the v1 restaurants that must be scraped and access its details page where the data that needs to be scrapped is located.

-3. Once you get to the details page of each restaurant you need to click this <a> element to navigate to the menu details:
+3. Once you get to the details page of each restaurant click this <a> element to navigate to the menu details:
    <a class="active" href="?p=restaurants&amp;display=editRestaurant&amp;restaurant=863&amp;load=menu&amp;showLang=en">Menu</a> this will take you to https://menuadmin.menu.ca/?p=restaurants&display=editRestaurant&restaurant=863&load=menu&showLang=en

-4. In the menu details page I want you to look for this div: <div style="width:500px; float: left;">.
+4. In the menu details page look for this div: <div style="width:500px; float: left;">.
 It contains all the courses and dishes for each restaurant.

 Each course and its respective dishes are stored in a <ul> element:

 <ul style="list-style-type: none" id="course_2">
 	<li style="position: relative;"><h3>Daily Deals Category</h3></li>
 	<li style="margin-left: 10px; position: relative; z-index: 0; top: 0px; left: 0px;" id="li_122796">